WuFdev/cpp2asm/README.md

   Install gcc if you have not already.

 # usage
-  Run the shell script by typing this.
+  Run the shell script by typing this ``bash main.sh`` and then adding your input files name as the argument.
-  `` bash main.sh inputfile ``
-  The inputfile will be changed to the name c++ file that you are going to convert.